AgiFlow/agiflow-sdks/docs/architecture.md

 ## Architecture Overview

-The architecture of the AGIFlow Platform is composed of four primary components:
+The architecture of the AGIFlow Platform is composed of six primary components:

 1. **Frontend**: A user interface built with React.
-2. **Backend**: A server built with Node.js, handling API requests and business logic.
+2. **API Layer**: API servers built with Node.js and Python, handling API requests and business logic.
 3. **Message Broker**: By default we use Kafka (this component can be swaped to use sns/sqs, etc...), facilitating asynchronous communication between the backend and workers.
-4. **Worker**: Nodejs and Python processes performing data processing and model management tasks.
+4. **Worker Layer**: Nodejs and Python processes performing data processing and model management tasks.
-4. **Data Storage**: We use Postgres to store data.
+5. **Data Storage**: We use Postgres to store data.
 Control-plane and analytics data are stored in two separated tables; which we will eventually support other type of datastore for analytics.
+6. **Sdks**: Frontend and backend SDKs for analytics, tracing and APIs.

 ## Components